ardan-lang/ardan-lang/README.md

 ### Extending Ardan

-• New built-ins: Implement in C++ in Interpreter/ or builtin/.
+- **New built-ins**: Implement in C++ in Interpreter/ or builtin/.
-• Language features: Add to Parser.hpp and Statements/, Expression/.
+- **Language features**: Add to Parser.hpp and Statements/, Expression/.
-• Standard library: Add modules in C++, expose via Env or as Ardan objects.
+- **Standard library**: Add modules in C++, expose via Env or as Ardan objects.

 ⸻

 ### Frequently Asked Questions

-Q: How do I debug my Ardan code?
+- Q: How do I debug my Ardan code?

-A: Use print() statements, and the AstPrinter for AST debugging in C++.
+- A: Use print() statements, and the AstPrinter for AST debugging in C++.

-Q: Can I use recursion and closures?
+- Q: Can I use recursion and closures?

-A: Yes!
+- A: Yes!
 Ardan fully supports both.

-Q: Is there file or network IO?
+- Q: Is there file or network IO?

-A: File IO is in progress via the File module.
+- A: File IO is in progress via the File module.
 See File.hpp􀰓.

-Q: How do I add my own functions to the interpreter?
+- Q: How do I add my own functions to the interpreter?

-A: Extend the interpreter in C++ and register new functions in Env.
+- A: Extend the interpreter in C++ and register new functions in Env.

 ⸻